strautomator/core/README.md

 #### Strava: refresh tokens

 Users with expired tokens must have their Strava tokens refreshed regularly.
-You can use a mix of `users.getExpired()`, iterating these users and calling `strava.refreshToken(user)` accordingly.
+You can use a mix of `users.getExpired()`, iterating these users and calling `strava.refreshToken(user)` for each one of them.